Research output per year

 The Mavers Lab focuses on immune regulation of graft-versus-host disease (GVHD), a debilitating and potentially fatal complication of hematopoietic stem cell transplantation (HSCT) which arises from an allogeneic reaction of donor T cells to damaged host tissues.
 HSCT can cure high-risk malignancies and other diseases of the blood and bone marrow, yet success is limited as many patients develop this devastating complication.

-We aim to elucidate the biological mechanisms underlying immune tolerance as well as the graft-versus-tumor (GVT) effect in HSCT and have the further objective to enhance the efficacy of cancer targeting cellular therapies and to develop immunoregulatory cell therapies for GVHD suppression.
-In particular, we are focusing on (i) understanding human and murine invariant natural killer T (iNKT) cell subset biology, (ii) engineering human iNKT cells to enhance immune suppression, and (iii) elucidating plasticity of murine iNKT cell subsets.
-These areas of research align with my overall scientific philosophy to incorporate aspects of both basic and translational research into my research program and facilitate my long-term research goal to develop interventions to modulate the immune environment to prevent or treat GVHD and enhance GVT.
+We aim to elucidate the biological mechanisms underlying both immune tolerance and the graft-versus-tumor (GVT) effect in HSCT.
+We have the further objective to develop immunoregulatory cell therapies for GVHD suppression and to enhance the efficacy of cancer targeting cellular therapies.
+In particular, we are focusing on (i) understanding invariant natural killer T (iNKT) cell subset biology and mechanisms driving different functions between subsets, (ii) rational engineering to enhance iNKT cell function, and (iii) optimizing ex vivo protocols for developing iNKT cells into a clinically viable cell therapy product.
+We incorporate aspects of both basic and translational research to facilitate our long-term goal of developing interventions to modulate the immune environment to prevent or treat GVHD and enhance GVT.

 Research output: Contribution to journal › Letter › peer-review